-The following text can also be found in the internship contract you sign with the company:
+The following text can also be found in the graduation internship contract you sign with the company: ADEng students do not have to sign a contract; the study agreement and three-party agreement apply to them.

-- The host organisation/the company will protect the intern against every form of intimidation or discrimination in the workplace.
+- 1. The organisation/company will protect the intern against every form of intimidation or discrimination in the workplace.
 The principle of equal opportunities will always prevail. - 2.
 Under Book 7, Section 658(4) of the Dutch Civil Code, the host organisation is liable for any harm or loss that the intern may suffer during the internship. - 3.
-The study programme will ensure that the following insurance cover is in place for all its students who take part in an internship: - accident insurance - · third-party liability insurance
+The study programme will ensure that the following insurance cover is in place for all its students who take part in an internship: - accident insurance; - third-party liability insurance